 Each of the veloutés forms the basis of its own respective secondary mother sauce.
 For instance, chicken velouté fortified with cream becomes the Suprême Sauce.
-Veal velouté thickened with a liaison of egg yolks and cream becomes the...
-Allemende Sauce.
-And the fish velouté plus white wine and heavy cream becomes the White Wine Sauce.
+Veal velouté thickened with a liaison of egg yolks and cream becomes... the Allemande Sauce.
+And the fish velouté plus white wine and heavy cream become the White Wine Sauce.

 Small sauces from velouté can be derived from the velouté directly, or from each of the three secondary sauces.
 For example:

 The Espagnole Sauce, also sometimes called Brown Sauce, is a slightly more complex mother sauce.
 Espagnole is made by thickening brown stock with a roux.
 So in that sense, it's similar to a velouté.
 The difference is that Espagnole is made with tomato purée and mirepoix for deeper color and flavor.
 Moreover, the brown stock itself is made from bones that have first been roasted to add color and flavor.

 The Espagnole is traditionally further refined to produce a rich, deeply flavorful sauce... called a demi-glace.
 The demi-glace is then the starting point for making the various small sauces.
 A demi-glace consists of a mixture of half Espagnole, half brown stock, which is then reduced by half.